Cold-Bore-Capital/dbt-cbc-utils/README.md

 from revenue

 ```
-*Note:* A sql column will be generated for every combination of `column_names` element and `dimensions` element.
+*Note:* A sql column will be generated for every combination of `column_names` and `look_back_values`.
 Adding many dimension & columns can result in a large number of columns being generated.

 #### Example output